somanshreddy/somanshreddy.github.io/pages/about.md

 # **About Me :wave:**

+My name is Somansh Reddy Satish.
 I am a backend software development engineer at Komprise.
 I am broadly interested in Distributed Systems, Systems for Machine Learning and the Cloud.

 I have majored in Computer Science with a minor in Intelligent Systems at Manipal Institute of Technology (BTech).
 Currently I am applying for a Master's in Computer Science in the US for Fall 2022.